Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Some additional tools

 \section{Some additional tools}

-In this section we present a connection between the evolution of $\tilde \sigma$ and the heat-equation which is an essential ingredient of the proof, some non-optimal estimates on the mixing time which will use as an input in the proof and a technical result to decompose the total variation distance.
+In this section we present a connection between the evolution of $\widetilde\sigma$ and the heat equation, which is an essential ingredient of the proof, some nonoptimal estimates on the mixing time, which will use as an input in the proof, and a technical result to decompose the total variation distance.